camfort/fortran-src/joss/paper.md

     and continuation markers.
 The character `C` in column 1 indicates a comment line to be ignored by the compiler, else the line properly begins from column 7.

-  * _free source form_, first specified in Fortran 90 and subsequent versions of
-    the standards, which has fewer restrictions on line format and a different method of encoding line continuations.
+  * _free source form_, first specified in Fortran 90 and subsequent standards, which has fewer restrictions on the line format and a different method of encoding line continuations.

 Therefore, two lexers are provided: the fixed form lexer, for handling earlier